-Disabled Student Programs and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at Folsom Lake College.
+Disabled Students Programs and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at Folsom Lake College.

 Folsom Lake College regularly reports information about student diversity to the Integrated Post-secondary Education Data System (IPEDS).
 Follow these steps to access this information online:

 - Go to the IPEDS College Navigator.

 - In the Name of School box type Folsom Lake College.

 - Click on the Folsom Lake College link that appears.

 - For gender and race/ethnicity data, click on the Enrollments link to expand the selection.

 - For information about Pell Grant recipients, click on the Financial Aid link to expand the selection.